Protective Put Options Strategy

 - Medium-dated puts (60-120 days) - a balance between cost and coverage.
 Time decay is slower in percentage terms, and you have flexibility to react if the situation evolves.

-- Long-dated puts and LEAPS (6+ months, up to 2+ years) — the most expensive in absolute dollars, but the cheapest per day of protection.
+- Longer-dated puts and LEAPS - longer-dated puts can cover risks measured in months, while LEAPS are the long-term end of the option chain, commonly extending beyond one year and sometimes roughly two to three years.
+They are the most expensive in absolute dollars, but often cheaper per day of protection.
 Useful for hedging a long-term holding without rolling positions constantly.

 A common mistake is to buy a one-month put for a risk that may not materialize for six months.
 Match the expiration to the catalyst, not to whatever looks cheapest on the screen.